-Not many people knows that there are 3 mayan ruins in Cancun city center and in this post I will tell you all about them.
+Not many people know that there are 3 Mayan ruins in Cancun city center and in this post I will tell you all about them.

 Cancun has always been renowned as the beach destination or the nightlife mecca of Mexico and for a reason.